lubuntu-team/manual/source/2/2.1/2.1.3/Quassel_IRC.rst

 Usage
 ------
 To chat on irc you need to connect to a server and join a channel.
 This can be done with the join button or by typing "/join [channel]".
 To send a query or private message directly to someone type "/query" username or right click on the user list and select start query.
 If you wish to view older messages just scroll up.
 Scroll down to view newer messages.
-To ignore a really annoying user you can on the nicks bar on the right hand side right click ignore and then select a user to ingore so you will not hear them in irc.
-If you realize you want to talk to them again Right click the same username and uncheck the checkbox for the ignore rule you created.
-You also can switch between multiple channels with :kbd:`Alt + up arrow` to move up or :kbd:`Alt + Down arrow` to move down.
-To go to the next active chat press :kbd:`Alt + Right` or to go to the previous active chat :kbd:`Alt + Left`.

 .. image:: quasselwizard.png